-The practitioner observed that a client’s ParaGard IUD would be expiring in a few months during a previous well-visit and arranged an appointment for her to return for the reinsertion procedure.
-The client shows up for this appointment today before adequately removing the old IUD and reinserting the new device.
+The practitioner observed that a client’s ParaGard IUD would expire in a few months.
+During a previous well-visit, I arranged an appointment for the shows today before adequately removing the old IUD and reinserting the new device.
 The IUD is pulled from inventory and billed to the claimant.

-There is no single code for removing and reinserting an intrauterine device (IUD).
-A modifier 51 must accompany both CPT codes 58301 and 58300 for IUD removal and reinsertion reimburses.
+No single code for removing and reinserting an intrauterine device (IUD) exists.
+A modifier 51 must accompany both CPT codes 58301 and 58300 for IUD removal and reinsertion reimbursement.

 A 10-week-pregnant woman visits her OBGYN because she has vaginal bleeding.
 According to a doctor, pregnant women who have a miscarriage should receive immediate medical attention.
-The miscarriage medically concludes, and the IUD inserts during this session.
+The miscarriage was medically concluded, and the IUD was inserted during this session.
 Implantation of an IUD is also on the patient’s schedule.

-Modifier 51 might be appropriate in this case:
+Modifier 51 might be appropriate in this case with:

 - Incomplete surgical abortion, CPT 58300-51 IUD implantation